MicroLite-ORM/MicroLite.Extensions.Mvc/README.md

 MicroLite.Extensions.Mvc
 ========================

-_MicroLite.Extensions.Mvc_ is an extension to the MicroLite ORM Framework which allows integration with ASP.NET MVC 3 onwards.
+_MicroLite.Extensions.Mvc_ is an extension to the MicroLite ORM Framework which allows integration with ASP.NET MVC.

 It is easy to use MicroLite with ASP.NET MVC, simply supply your controller with an `ISession` or `IReadOnlySession` and use it in your controller actions.
 However, using the MVC extension for MicroLite makes it even easier and contains some useful extras.